-(b) At the time of the mailing of the disclosure statement as required by the Bankruptcy Code in connection with SHC's plan of reorganization as contemplated in Section 7.8 or on such other date as Gray and SHC shall mutually agree, Gray shall send or cause to be sent to each holder of SHC Senior Preferred Stock and SHC Junior Preferred Stock, transmittal materials for use in exchanging such stockholder's shares of SHC Senior Preferred Stock and SHC Junior Preferred Stock, respectively, for such stockholder's portion of the Merger Consideration or the Junior Preferred Stock shall pass, only upon proper delivery of such shares to the Exchange Agent and that delivery shall be effected, and risk of loss and title to the shares of SHC Senior Preferred Stock shall pass, only upon proper delivery of such shares to the Exchange Agent and that delivery of such certificates to Gray).
-At the Effective Time Gray shall instruct the Exchange Agent to commence a wire transfer of immediately available funds in respect of the appropriate transmittal materials for such stockholder's SHC Senior Preferred Stock and (ii) delivery to the Exchange Agent of the appropriate transmittal materials for such stockholder is shares of SHC Senior Preferred Stock are converted at the Effective Time to be delivered to such stockholder or a bank account of its designation, as the case may be, a soon as practicable after the occurrence of the later of (i) delivery to the Exchange Agent of the appropriate transmittal materials for such holder's shares of SHC Senior Preferred Stock and (ii) the Effective Time.
-Gray shall cause a wire transfer of immediately available funds in respect of the portion of the later of the portion of the Junior Preferred Stock and (ii) the Effective Time.
-Sense of SHC Senior Preferred Stock and (ii) the Effective Time.
-Gray shall cause a wire transfer of immediately available funds in respect of the portion of the Junior Preferred Stock Merger Consideration into which shares of a stockholder's SHC Junior Preferred Stoc

-(c) Notwithstanding the foregoing, neither the Exchange Agent nor any party hereto shall be liable to any former holder of SHC Senior Preferred Stock or SHC Junior Preferred Stock, as the case may be, for any amount properly delivered to a public official pursuant to applicable abandoned property, escheat or similar laws.
+(b) At the time of the mailing of the disclosure statement as required by the Bankruptcy Code in connection with SHC's plan of reorganization as contemplated in Section 7.8 or on such other date as Gray and SHC shall mutually agree, Gray shall send or cause to be sent to each holder of SHC Senior Preferred Stock and SHC Junior Preferred Stock, transmittal materials for use in exchanging such stockholder's shares of SHC Senior Preferred Stock and SHC Junior Preferred Stock, respectively, for such stockholder's portion of the Merger Consideration or the Junior Preferred Stock Merger Consideration, as the case may be, (which shall specify that delivery shall be effected, and risk of loss and title to the shares of SHC Senior Preferred Stock shall pass, only upon proper delivery of such shares to the Exchange Agent and that delivery shall be effected, and risk of loss and title to the certificates theretofore representing shares of SHC Junior Preferred Stock shall pass, only upon proper delivery of such certificates to Gray).
+At the Effective Time Gray shall instruct the Exchange Agent to commence a wire transfer of immediately available funds in respect of the portion of the Merger Consideration into which shares of a stockholder's SHC Senior Preferred Stock are converted at the Effective Time to be delivered to such stockholder or a bank account of its designation, as the case may be, as soon as practicable after the occurrence of the later of (i) delivery to the Exchange Agent of the appropriate transmittal materials for such holder's shares of SHC Senior Preferred Stock and (ii) the Effective Time.
+Gray shall cause a wire transfer of immediately available funds in respect of the portion of the Junior Preferred Stock Merger Consideration into which shares of a stockholder's SHC Junior Preferred Stock are converted at the Effective Time to be delivered to such stockholder or a bank account of its designation, as the case may be, upon the occurrence of the later of (i) delivery to Gray of the appropriate transmittal materials for such holder's shares of SHC Junior Preferred Stock and (ii) the Effective Time.
+No interest will be paid on any cash to be paid pursuant to Article 3 and this Article 4 upon such delivery. (c) Notwithstanding the foregoing, neither the Exchange Agent nor any party hereto shall be liable to any former holder of SHC Senior Preferred Stock or SHC Junior Preferred Stock, as the case may be, for any amount properly delivered to a public official pursuant to applicable abandoned property, escheat or similar laws.